-If the Bonds are being sold by a party pursuant to the terms and conditions of British Columbia Instrument 32-513 Registration Exemption for Trades in Connection with Certain Prospectus-Exempt Distributions, or the equivalent instrument or order in Alberta, Saskatchewan or Manitoba, then Exhibit 4 must be completed.
+If the Bonds are being sold by a party pursuant to the terms and conditions of British Columbia Instrument 32-513 Registration Exemption for Trades in Connection with Certain Prospectus-Exempt Distributions, or the equivalent instrument or order in Alberta, Saskatchewan or Manitoba, then Exhibit 3 must be completed.

-Registration Acknowledgement Exemption for Trades in in Prospectus-Exempt Distributions

-Name of Issuer: TPF THE PHOENIX FUND INC.

-Name of Seller:

-I acknowledge that: V A

-1. the person selling me these securities is not registered with a securities regulatory authority and is prohibited from telling me that this investment is suitable for me;

-the person selling me these securities does not act for me; this is a risky investment and I could lose all my money; and

-I am investing entirely at my own risk.
-Z
+Risk Acknow Registration Exemp Connection with Certain Pros otion for Trades in Name e of Issuer: TPF THE PHOENIX FUND INC. Name e of Seller: I ackr owledge that: 7 1.
+2. the person selling me these securities is not register from telling me that this investment is suitable for no the person selling me these securities does not act VA 3. this is a risky investment and I could lose all my mor 4.
+I am investing entirely at my own risk. " W

-Date:
+Date: Z

 Signature of Purchaser

-RNIN

 Print name of Purchaser

-4
+Thirt name of Furchaser 4

-Name of salesperson acting on behalf of seller Ω

-Sign two copies of this document.
+Name of salesperson acting on behalf of seller 47 Sign two copies of this document.
 Keep one copy for your records.